larsenv/Platypus/README.md

 with a slim app binary that runs the script.

 Platypus makes it easy to share scripts and programs with people who are unfamiliar with the command line interface.
-Native, user-friendly applications can be created with a few clicks.
+Native, user-fiendly applications can be created with a few clicks.
 It is very easy to create installers, droplets, administrative applications, login items, status menu items, launchers and automations using Platypus.